kslides/kslides/README.md

 ### kslides Block

-A `kslides{}` block contains configuration values, output directives, presentation configuration defaults, css defaults, and presentation defintions.
+A `kslides{}` block contains configuration values, output directives, presentation configuration defaults, css defaults, and presentation definitions.
 The child blocks can be declared in any order.

 #### Options